RealismusModding/FS17_seasons/README.md

 - Keep your machine clean to lower daily maintenance costs
 - Machine not used?
 Pay less
 - You can repair your vehicles at the vehicle workshop (placeable or on the map).
 It is more expensive at the dealer
+- If you don't maintain your vehicle it may break down

 ### Finance
 - Loan cap is set to 70% of your total owned land value